LEA-Blockchain/whitepaper/en/whitepaper.md

 **Team and Founders:**

 - 4-year vesting with a 1-year cliff (25% unlocked after year 1, then incremental unlocks annually).

-**Investors and Strategic Partners:**

-- 4-year vesting with a 6-month cliff (40% unlocked after 6 months, then incremental unlocks annually).

 **Community and Ecosystem:**